SamSindt/Dexter/README.md

 # Installation

 First, clone the repository into the root directory of an Apache HTTP Server.
-To setup the initial state of the database, run the command, navigate to the directory `DatabaseState` and concatenate the fragmented MySQL dump file.
+To setup the initial state of the database, navigate to the directory `DatabaseState` and concatenate the fragmented MySQL dump file.
 ```bash
 $ cat xaa xab xac > dbStartState.sql
 ```